 There isn’t much shade provided at this monument, so be sure to bring plenty of water and sunscreen.
 You’ll also be doing a good amount of walking, so comfortable shoes are a necessity.
 Binoculars are recommended as well since some of the petroglyphs are hard to spot from a distance.

 After a wonderful day of experiencing one of Albuquerque’s most intriguing historic sites, take some time to unwind in comfortable and convenient accommodations.
 The Bottger Mansion of Old Town is a historic bed and breakfast in Albuquerque offering lovely rooms, outstanding amenities, and friendly hospitality.
 Explore the many attractions of Albuquerque or simply relax in the peace and quiet of our shady courtyard.
-You will love your time in our beautiful oasis of New Mexico, so check our availability and book your stay today!
+You will love your time in our beautiful oasis in New Mexico, so check our availability and book your stay today!

 Photo Credit: SuziMcGregor/Getty Images